Apache-2.0

 Optional

---auto-approveskip interactive approval (tofu apply/destroy)
+--auto-approveskip interactive approval (tofu/terraform commands)

 Optional